 On these pages we update what is going on at the nursery, what we have for sale and keep you up to date on the seasons growing with monthly hints and tips.

 If trying trying ‘Grow your Own’ for the first time, don’t be put off by a failure.
 As we have always said, each year is different, so never be put off by a bad years results.
 There is always next year, gardeners are optimists.
-There is always our facebook page to check for daily updates and each monthly mail shots for more information on growing month by month.
+A seed is a perfect symbol – small, full of potential, and with the right care capable of growing into something wonderful, even in challenging times.

 As always the nursery is open for the collection of all your vegetable plants as the seasons progress.